Keenwild

-Keenwild is a musical duo formed by Jeney Kingsbury and Bill Gould, in late 2002, that has performed at many venues across the western United States.
+Keenwild is a band formed by Jeney Kingsbury and Bill Gould, in late 2002, that has released multiple studio albums and performed at many venues across the western United States.
 Keenwild is based in Temecula California.

 Group formation

 Keenwild formed from Superdank, a band featuring Jason Walker on guitar, that broke up in early 2002.
 Their final show, played in Hemet, California at The Wheelhouse, had Bill Gould singing as he fell off the stage into the crowd.
 Walker went on to play guitar in the Heavy Metal band Serpent Underground after leaving Superdank.
 Gould had been writing songs that were not at all in the style of Superdank in the spring of 2002.

 When he met Kingsbury in late 2001 through a message board on the website of now defunct radio station 92.1 in San Diego, the two became friends.
 On the way home from a Superdank show in February 2002 at Brick by Brick in San Diego, Gould heard Kingsbury singing to the radio in the back seat and knew he had found the new lead singer for his untitled new project.